erica63/Data-Visualisation-Using-d3.js/README.md

 - [x] Improve organization of the readme.md [02/03/2022]
 - [x] Resize mockups [02/03/2022]
 - [ ] Make sure to implement a variety of media screens amongst all pages
+- [ ] Revise index information and replace information with applicable new API information

+# **API To Do List**
+- [ ] Revise index information and replace information with applicable new API information

 # **CSS To Do List**
 - [ ] Change the h1/h2/h3/h4 code to be consistent throughout every page
+- [ ] https://www.penguinrandomhouse.com/ I like how the nav links get orange outlines once hovered!

 # **index.html To Do List**
 ![Home Page](https://raw.githubusercontent.com/erica63/Data-Visualisation-Using-d3.js/571f2b8fa8bf24f487f8cbdfe05c323af227f53e/mockups/landingpage.png "Home Page")